mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

   <figcaption>{{ fig_caption | markdownify | remove: "<p>" | remove: "</p>" }}</figcaption>
 </figure>

-My friend [Jeet](https://github.com/JeetShetty) had just started learning to program, so I proposed the project to him as a vehicle for learning about effective Python programming techniques and healthy software engineering practices like code reviews, unit tests, and continuous integration.
-Jeet was up for it and we set off on what we *thought* would be a two or three month project.
+My friend [Jeet](https://github.com/JeetShetty) had just started learning to program, so I proposed the project to him as a vehicle for learning about effective programming techniques and healthy software engineering practices like code reviews, unit tests, and continuous integration.
+Jeet was up for it, and we set off on what we *thought* would be a two or three month project.

 # Why make another Pi-powered gardening bot?

-We're certainly not the first people to think of building a Pi-powered gardening bot.
-Two cool projects that preceded us are [PiPlanter](http://www.esologic.com/?p=1112) and [Plant Friends](http://dicksonchow.com/plant-friends/), but there have been a handful of others as well.
+We were certainly not the first people to think of building a Pi-powered gardening bot.
+Two cool projects that preceded us were [PiPlanter](http://www.esologic.com/?p=1112) and [Plant Friends](http://dicksonchow.com/plant-friends/), but there have been a handful of others as well.

 We decided to build our own because a) it's fun to make our own stuff and b) we wanted to treat the bot's software as a first-class citizen.

-The majority of Pi hardware projects are from enthusiasts who are great with electronics, but don't have professional software development experience.
+The majority of Pi hardware projects are from enthusiasts who are great with electronics, but don't have professional software experience.
 We wanted to be the opposite - great software, but the hardware barely works and sometimes gets so hot that it melts our breadboard.

 {% capture fig_img %}